meyersj/geotweet/README.md

 and tag is tweet or POI.

 In reduce for each metro area, build index of POI nodes, then do spatial search for nearby POIs for each tweet.
-Emit values of osm tags for nearby POIs.
+Emit name of each nearby POI.

 Persis results to MongoDB